 Dining Services Food service will be offered daily on both campuses.
 Students purchasing meals will go through the serving line and take lunches to designated dining areas.
-We will continue to dine outside where possible at picnic tables or grassy areas on campus.
 As always, students will be able to bring lunches from home as well.
 Transportation All individuals riding in school-provided transportation will be required to wear face masks.
 Windows will be fully or partially opened to increase ventilation, if doing so does not pose a safety risk.
 Bus capacity will not be reduced, but riders will be asked to space as fully as possible, and a seating roster will be maintained where possible.
 Before- and After-School Care Students who are registered participants for Randolph's After-School Care program and Late-Start Wednesday Before-School Care program will follow guidelines for masking, hygiene, and other indoor school operations.
 Physical distancing will be maximized as best possible given assigned spaces, and seating charts will be maintained.
 Self-Care and Well-Being Pedagogy and classroom practices will provide greater attention to student self-care and well-being to build resilience and cope with the stress or anxiety students may experience in this pandemic context.
 If your student has any social, emotional, or health concerns, please reach out to school counselors Vanessa Robinson (Lower School), Savannah Short (Middle School), Leslie Shelor (Upper School), or nurses Deb Smith (Garth Campus) or Kim Dunar (Drake Campus).